makersacademy/acebook-java-react-template/README.md

 ## Acebook

-This is a java/springboot and react project to be developed on.
+This is a java/springboot project to be developed on.
+It's a modified version of the original template, which also included a React front end.
+There may be some remaining traces of React.
+If you spot them, please raise an issue or make the fix and open a pull request :)

 It uses:
   - `maven` to build the project
   - `webpack` to bundle the javascript
-  - `thymeleaf` to serve `index.html`
+  - `Jade` to serve templates
-  - `react` to make requests to the api and render the component views
   - `flyway` to manage `postgres` db migrations

 ### Card wall

-REPLACE THIS TEXT WITH A LINK TO YOUR CARD WALL
+*REPLACE THIS TEXT WITH A LINK TO YOUR CARD WALL*

 ### Design

-This app has a somewhat typical API structure: in this case a springboot API serving data which a react frontend consumes.
+This app uses what should seem like a familiar CRUD pattern.
+Think back to Bookmark Manager! ;)

 **IMPORTANT:** Test your understanding by diagramming the request/response cycles that occur when you load the app by visiting `localhost:8080`